 Reading and Language Arts

 The instructional practices utilized in reading and language arts includes whole group instruction, small group instruction, word study, and writer's workshop.
-Trade books are used to both remediate and accelerate, according to what is needed.
+Trade books and leveled readers are used to both remediate and accelerate, according to what is needed.
 At R. S. Payne, students are taught at the level on which they are working-accelerated learners are encouraged to move onward, other learners are given remediation opportunities.
-PALS, DRA, and running records are used to assess a student’s reading level.
-Additionally, a computer adaptive program, iReady, is utilized to enhance skills and remediate weaknesses.
-PALS, DRA, and running records are also used to assess a student’s reading level.
+PALS, DIBELS, and running records are used to assess a student’s reading level.
+Additionally, IXL is utilized to enhance skills and remediate weaknesses.

-Students enjoy music, art, and movement education once a week.
-Music enrichment activities are also provided by the music instructor each week.
+Students enjoy music, art, STREAM and movement education once a week.
 Weekly sessions in the media center are closely correlated to the Virginia Standards of Learning.
 Click here for more about the R. S. Payne Library.